Episodic Survey of the History of the Constellations

 Return To Section Index Page

 4: Sumerian constellations and star names?

 Gudea cylinder A. The two Gudea cylinders (both enormous hollow clay cylinders) and thousands of clay tablets were excavated by the French at Lagash between 1877 and 1900.
 Both Gudea cylinder A and Gudea cylinder B are held in the Louvre museum, Paris.
+The Cylinders of Gudea are the longest continuous Sumerian text.
 They are both inscribed with lengthy hymns to the god Ningirsu (= Ninuta) and his temple at Lagash.
 They were among the first Sumerian monuments to be recovered.
 Lagash was one of the oldest Sumerian cities in the state of Lagash, and in the late 3rd-millennium BCE was also one of the largest cities in the world, if not the largest.

 Some time after 4000 BCE the Sumerians migrated from the northeast of Mesopotamia to the southernmost coastal region of of Mesopotamia (the floodplain along the Tigris and Euphrates rivers of modern-day southern Iraq and Kuwait).
 Small settlements of farmers had already occupied this area during the 5th-millennium BCE.There is no evidence the Sumerians had a formal academic discipline of astronomy.
 The number and variety of of Sumerian names for stars/constellations does not prove the existence of a Sumerian uranography.
 Babylonian astronomy in the 2nd-millennium BCE likely developed rapidly without a Sumerian antecedent.